scalar-labs/scalardl/docs/how-to-use-proof.md

 - Age of the asset record
 - Nonce of the execution request that creates the asset record
 - A cryptographic hash of the asset record
+- A cryptographic hash of the previous age's asset record, if any
-- The digital signature of the above four records
+- The digital signature of the above entries

 ## The Benefits of Asset Proofs